opencomputeproject/SAI/doc/inband-telemetry/SAI-Proposal-Advanced-Telemetry-draft.md

 __Figure 2: In-band Network Telemetry__

-Figure 2 shows an example workflow of In-band Network Telemety (INT).
+Figure 2 shows an example workflow of In-band Network Telemetry (INT).
 Switches along the route path add switch metadata into the packet header, based on the “telemetry instructions” carried in the INT header.

 Each switch may play the role of __endpoint__ or __transit__ for INT packets.
 INT endpoint acts both as __INT source__ and __INT sink__.
 As INT source it initiates INT operation by inserting INT header into a packet and thereby instructing other network devices along the routing path to add desired telemetry information into the packet.
 As INT sink device it extracts the INT information from the packet and exports it using a mirror session to the monitor.